hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 #SBATCH -e bwa_alignment_normal_%j.err
 ```

-We will be creating a wrapper script at the end that launches all of our automated scripts.
-Our wrapper script will hold some variables for us so we don't need them all within this script anymore.
-Next we will also need to change the variables from:
+Next, we will also need to change the variables from:

 ```
 REFERENCE_SEQUENCE=/n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.fa